edpichler/Apple-Dvorak-on-Windows/README.md

-#Dvorak International Layout for Apple Keyboards on Windows#
+#Dvorak International Layout for Apple Bluetooth Keyboards on Windows#

 You can use your Apple Bluetooth Keyboard with Dvorak layout, under Windows 7.